mcguile/Genetic-Algorithm/README.md

 # Genetic-Algorithm
-Single file script for CEC 2005 benchmark functions.
+Single file script for use with CEC 2005 benchmark functions.